 Other ways to take care of your digestive system (and your mind)

 Once you start anxiety therapy at Dr. Lynn Winsten San Luis Obispo, CA, you can make some additional changes in your daily life.
 Here are a couple of recommendations that can help you relieve your digestive problems and support your journey to a healthier and happier life.

 Taking probiotics can increase GABA production in the stomach that can aid in digestion, and reduce anxiety.
 Fermented foods are also rich in probiotics and can help to increase GABA levels.
 Therefore try adding sauerkraut, kimchi, tempeh, miso, and fermented yogurt and milks like kefir to your diet.

 When we are in a constant state of stress and anxiety, our bodies get stuck in the sympathetic nervous system’s fight or flight mode.
 Therefore, we must switch from this state into the parasympathetic nervous system’s rest and digest state.
 This decreases our breathing and heart rate and kicks our digestion back into action, reducing any GI issues we may be experiencing.

 One of the best ways to regulate your nervous system is through meditation and breathing exercises, which focus on slowing the breath and relaxing the body.
 For example, 20 minutes of breathing in for a count of four and pausing for two ,and then out for a count of eight, pausing for two, and repeating this pattern can help switch your nervous system from fight or flight to rest and digest.

-If you need support with your anxious thoughts and digestive issues and are based in Berkeley, CA, schedule a consultation with Dr. Lynn Winsten today.
+If you need support with your anxious thoughts and digestive issues and are based in San Luis Obispo, CA, schedule a consultation with Dr. Lynn Winsten today.